🔐Locking Mechanism Options

 By default, transfers are disabled for locked tokens to prevent tokens from being traded when owners do not have possession of the physical item.

-Although we do not recommend changing this, we offer the ability to .
-This can only be set by
+Although we do not recommend changing this, we offer the ability to turn this functionality off.
+This can only be set by DEFAULT_ADMIN_ROLE

 Service Status